HOW TO BECOME A DRIVING INSTRUCTOR

 This guide has received our 5-star approval rating

-He is also a member of the Institute of Advanced Motorists (IAM), holder of the RoSPA Diploma in Driving Instruction, a DSA Fleet (Grade 6) Approved Driving Instructor (ADI), the Principal of a DSA approved ADI Training Establishment (known as the Official Register of Driving Instructor Trainers or ORDIT for short), a fellow of the Association of Industrial Road Safety officers (AIRSO) and the owner of www.mydriving.co.uk.
+He is also a member of the Institute of Advanced Motorists (IAM), holder of the RoSPA Diploma in Driving Instruction, a DVSA Fleet (Grade 6) Approved Driving Instructor (ADI), the Principal of a DVSA Approved Driving Instructor Training Establishment (known as the Official Register of Driving Instructor Trainers or ORDIT for short), a fellow of the Association of Industrial Road Safety officers (AIRSO) and the owner of www.mydriving.co.uk.
+Here you will find not only regular updates of motoring news, but can sign up for a range of learning resources, including colour diagrams of those found in the second edition of “How to become a driving instructor”.